microsoft/forecasting/CONTRIBUTING.md

 8. Create a pull request against __`staging`__ branch.

-Note: We use the staging branch to land all new features, so please remember to create the Pull Request against staging.
+Note: We use the `staging` branch to land all new features, so please remember to create the Pull Request against staging.
 To work with GitHub, please see the wiki for more detail about our [github rules](https://github.com/Microsoft/Forecasting/wiki/Rules-to-work-with-GitHub).

-Once the features included in a milestone are complete we will merge staging into master and make a release.
+Once the features included in a milestone are complete we will merge staging into `master` branch and make a release.
 See the wiki for more detail about our [merge strategy](https://github.com/Microsoft/Forecasting/wiki/Strategy-to-merge-the-code-to-master-branch).

 ## Coding Guidelines